knative/docs/docs/install/check-install-version.md

 ---
-title: "Checking the Version of Your Knative Serving Installation"
+title: "Checking the version of your Knative Serving installation"
-#linkTitle: "Checking your install version"
+linkTitle: "Checking your install version"
 weight: 20
+type: "docs"
 ---

 If you want to check what version of Knative serving you have installed, enter